ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 can be specified quite precisely by using a value from 1 to 64. l>PLAY "C4D4E4F4G4A4B4" l

-It’s rather inconvenient to specify the time value of a quarter note for each note.
+It's rather inconvenient to specify the time value of a quarter note for each note.
 In cases like this, it's easier to write it out as shown below.